What you will study

 If you wish to develop your academic communication skills in English, you could also study the 30-credit module

 You could study

-Voices and texts (A150) (30 credits), which explores language use from various academic perspectives, including creative writing and English language studies.
+Voices and texts (A150) (30 credits) (now discontinued), which explores language use from various academic perspectives, including creative writing and English language studies.
 We don’t recommend this is the first module you study towards the degree. undergraduate.qualification.pathways.Q30-11,module,A150,,1

 Stage 2 comprises one French and one German 60-credit module.